List of Gladiators UK events: Suspension Bridge

 An adaption of the Duel event in which the contender must cross a suspension bridge.
 They were armed with a hammerhead, and were impeded by a Gladiator with the same.
-The contender was not required to knock the Gladiator off the bridge, and was not rewarded for doing so.
-If the Gladiator fell, the round continued until the contender had reached the Gladiator's platform or the time limit had expired.
-The time limit in series 2 and 3 was 60 seconds, and was reduced to 30 seconds from series 4 to 7.
+For most of the series, if the contender knocked a Gladiator off, this was an automatic win.
+However, in series 3, the contender was not required to knock the Gladiator off the bridge, was not rewarded for doing so and if the Gladiator fell, the round continued until the contender had reached the Gladiator's platform or the time limit had expired.
+The time limit in series 2 and 3 was 60 seconds, and was reduced to 30 seconds from series 4 to 7 along with reinstating the automatic win for a Gladiator fall.
 Contenders scored 10 points for reaching the opposite platform and 5 points for remaining on the bridge until the end of the time limit.
-In series 10, the contender would score points for knocking the Gladiator off the bridge.
+The event returned in series 10 (Sky series 2) albeit with ramrods (from Gauntlet) used as weapons and due to the longer length of the bridge and the change of weaponry, the event tended to see participants push rather than battle.

+During pre-production of series 11 (BBC series 1), an adaptation of the event, named "Battlebridge", was listed in the show's official booklet but was ultimately dropped before filming.
+Suspension Bridge itself will return in the third series, filmed in 2025 and due to broadcast in 2026, with a return to the original game play and hammerheads.